HaipengU/Hugo_website/content/post/motivation_of_blogging.md

 - blog
 title: Motivation for Blogging
 ---
-This blog will include my research associated materials.
+This blog will include my research associated materials and R code.